ismaelw/laratex/README.md

 This specifies the folder where temporary files are saved while rendering a tex file into a PDF file.
 It is important that you always **start your path without a slash** and **end your path with a slash** (e.g. app/pdf/)

+**teardown**
+As seen in the section Garbage Collection this package deletes all temp files (log, aux etc.) created while generating the PDF file.
+When debugging successfully generated PDF files it can be useful to check the generated tex file.
+Set this setting to `false` if you don't want LaraTeX to delete those files after generating the PDF.

 ## Usage

 ### Dry Run